DanferWang/Basic_Level_work/corpora_size/readme.md

 ## Results by the size

 With the same size, we try to find which corpus has the best performance each time among 50 samplings.
-The figures firstly show the plots of kappa and balanced accuracy under GlobalModel.
+The figures firstly show the plots of kappa and balanced accuracy under GlobalModel, LocalModel, and TransferModel.

+### GlobalModel

+- 1M

+- 2.4M

+- 5.7M

+### LocalModel

+- 1M

+- 2.4M

+- 5.7M

+### TransferModel

+- 1M

+- 2.4M

+- 5.7M